shweppsie/cadence/README.markdown

 cadence is intended to play constant music from an mpd music collection.
 There will be 2 components:

 ##Daemon##
-A python daemon which monitors mpd an will adds whole albums before playback stops.
+A python daemon which monitors mpd and adds random tracks or whole albums before playback stops.

 Current Progress: